Mentoring for future programming languages researchers

 What topics are covered at PLMW?
 Topics include research areas in programming languages, career development, networking, and skills for succeeding in graduate school and research.

 Will I have a chance to interact with established researchers?
-Yes, PLMW or the colocated conference includes a mentoring session where you can meet and talk with established researchers in the field.
+Yes, PLMW or the collocated conference includes a mentoring session where you can meet and talk with established researchers in the field.
 This is a great opportunity to ask questions, get advice, and make connections.
 You can also meet researchers at the associated conference.

 Is there a dress code for PLMW?
 No, there is no dress code for PLMW.
 You should wear whatever makes you feel comfortable.
 Formal attire is allowed but not at all required.
 At the associated conference, you will see many people give their research presentation in t-shirts.